Schrolli91/BOSWatch/README.md

 `pocTest = POC;msg;MySQL;*;ALARM:`

 ##### Web frontend (obsolete)
-New version in future - old data in folder `/www/`
+old data in folder `/exampeAddOns/simpleWeb/`

 ~~Put the files in folder /wwww/ into your local webserver folder (f.e. /var/www/).
 Now you must edit the "config.php" with your userdata to your local database.